-Blogging has been a hobby of mine for over a year now, so to celebrate (somewhat), I thought it would be interesting to take a look at the things I wish I’d known before starting this writing journey.
+Blogging has been a hobby of mine since the end of 2018, so to celebrate (somewhat), I thought it would be interesting to take a look at the things I wish I’d known before starting this writing journey.
 Starting Emily Gabriella has been once of the best things I’ve ever done.
 It took a lot of courage to start writing, let alone posting that writing for actual people to read.

 I’m not an expert at all when it comes to blogging and I’m genuinely learning every day.
 SEO still confuses me, broken links are a mystery and DA is still confusing.
 But I enjoy posting what I like, when I feel like it.
 There are endless possibilities with blogging, and if you’re unsure whether to start one – PLEASE do!
 Without further ado, here are the 5 things I wish I’d known before starting a blog.

 It can cost quite a lot of money.

 But it doesn’t have to.
 Most people couldn’t care less if you don’t own your own domain or have the most aesthetically pleasing blog.
 Content really does matter, but the extras are going to cost.
 Due to personal choices, I’ve spent a few hundred on my blog so far (including buying my iPad to help with graphics etc), and I think it’s key to be honest about these things.
 The price racks up really quickly, and you often have to renew annually, so it’s not always a one-off payment.
 It really does depend on the blog you’re looking for and how much you want to put into it.

 My poor little brain can’t keep up sometimes.
 I wish I could put so much more time into my blog, but I work 40 hours a week and have housework to do – but learning about all the technical terms and procedures is absolutely on my list of things to do.
 I have a rough understanding of some key terms, but at the end of the day I’m not a whizz at running a website.
 So props to all you self-taught bloggers out there, it’s tough work!